 TROUBLESHOOTING HOW TO CHANGE THE FONT COLOR OF YOUR HEADINGS IN WORDPRESS 5.0 GUTENBERG:

 Once you get going, working in Gutenberg 5.0 and changing the colors of your headers becomes fairly straightforward.
 Bt the first time isn’t always a charm.
 So let’s look at a few ways to troubleshoot changing the color of your headings if things don’t go smoothly at first.

 - Typing the code incorrectly.
 I mentioned that Gutenberg 5.0 seems to know we might want to work from the html tab and change a few things about our headers.
 So if you type your code incorrectly, Gutenberg 5.0 will offer to resolve the issue with a button you can click.
 Click the button and it should make the change for you.
-You can also check out W3 Schools article, HTML <font> Color Attribute to learn more about different ways to write color codes for WordPress in the Gutenberg editor.
+You can also check out W3 Schools article,

 If there is an error message, then convert to HTML to correct it or click Resolve, and the Gutenberg editor will try to fix it for you.

 The error message will show what is wrong.
 In this case I wrote the code incorrectly, and the Gutenberg editor put the incorrect text in a red box so I know where the error is.

 If you run into trouble as you navigate the new Gutenberg editor, then try creating your blog posts in the new editor and switch to the Classic Editor (usually located on the right sidebar of the Gutenberg editor) before publishing.
 I’ve done this as I make sure everything on my blog, including plugins, is compatible with the WordPress 5.0 update.
 Then you can say current with your blog while you troubleshoot.
 Classic Editor won’t stick around forever, but it’s a great way to make the transition to the new format.